Examination Board: AQA

 - Paper 2: Writers' Viewpoints and Perspectives.

-- Spoken Language - presenting, responding to questions and feedback and use of Standard English.
+- Spoken Language - presenting, responding to questions and feedback, and the use of Standard English.

-- Paper 1.
-Shakespeare (Macbeth) and the 19th-century novel (A Christmas Carol / Jekyll and Hyde).
+- Paper 1: Shakespeare (Romeo and Juliet) and the 19th-century novel (A Christmas Carol).

-- Paper 2 Modern texts (An Inspector Calls / Animal Farm/Lord of the Flies) and poetry.
+- Paper 2: Modern texts (An Inspector Calls) and poetry.

 What will be expected of me?